Installing MariaDB with yum/dnf

 MariaDB.reporepository file, and then install the repository of the new version with the more robust MariaDB Package Repository setup script.

-Importing the MariaDB GPG Public Key
+The MariaDB GPG Key

 After the dnf/yum repository is configured, you can install MariaDB by executing the dnf or yum command.
 The specific command that you would use would depend on which specific packages that you want to install.